HamzaSamiHussein/freeCodeCamp-Notes/README.md

 ___

--time tag has datetime attribute which  accessed by assistive devices.
+-Time tag has datetime attribute which  accessed by assistive devices.
 It helps avoid confusion by stating a standardized version of a time, even if it's written in an informal or colloquial manner in the text.
 ->ex->